The Outback Feature

-But Aboriginal culture as expressed in oral tradition, art, and lifestyle and by sacred sites such as Uluru is of growing interest to national and international travelers.
-Tours and experiences that promote Aboriginal culture and lifestyle are available throughout Western Australia and the Northern Territory.
-Experiences range from organized tours to dance performances, shopping for traditional Aboriginal artifacts and art, and the opportunity to stay on Aboriginal land to experience the daily lives of Aboriginal people.
+But Aboriginal culture as expressed in oral tradition, art, and lifestyle and by sacred sites such as Uluru is of growing interest to travelers.
+Experiences range from organized tours to dance performances, shopping for traditional Aboriginal artifacts and art, and the opportunity to visit Aboriginal land to experience the daily lives of Aboriginal people.
 Tourism represents an important source of income ensuring that Aboriginal communities prosper and that their heritage is preserved.

 Welcome to Country is an important ritual.
 Protocol dictates that people are welcomed when entering and learning about Country; for many this is simply good manners and respect.
 It's likely you will enjoy a Welcome to Country if you join any Aboriginal-guided tour.

 In some cultures there were once strict rules about eye contact; you may find that some people follow this practice and won't make eye contact with you.
 This, or lowering the eyes, are two actions that are often a show of respect toward older people.